livechat/livechat-public-docs/rest-api/_groups.md

 #### Additional info:

-`status` can take the following values:
+The `status` can take the following values:

-*   `accepting chats` – when at least one agent from the group is logged in and in `accepting chats` status.
+*   `accepting chats` – when at least one agent from the group is logged in and has the `accepting chats` status.
-*   `not accepting chats` – when at least one agent from the group is logged in but in `not accepting chats` status.
+*   `not accepting chats` – when at least one agent from the group is logged in but has the `not accepting chats` status.
 *   `offline` – when all agents from the group are offline.

 ## Create a new group